ndemou/Out-PingStats/README.md

            # run
            powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 $(read-host 'Enter IP to ping')"

-You will good enough graphs without configuring anything but they will probably not be the highest quality possible.
+You will get good enough graphs without configuring anything but they will probably not be the highest quality possible.
 Read below about selecting a font that will display the best graphs possible.